 Grace of Humor Workshop

-Through movement, music, and storytelling, use the spiritual practice of humor as a gentle companion and source of healing on the journey of grief.
+Through movement, music, and storytelling, we explore the spiritual practice of humor, integrating joy and sorrow, as a gentle companion and source of healing on the journey of grief.

 Newsletter